amanrai31/Tools-Tech/K8S/README.md

 Kubernetes => `Kubernetes = Container Orchestrator`.
 K8s is basically used to manage containerized apps(Docker images).
 K8s automatically run, manage, scale, deploy, restart, and monitor.
 Also K8s is cloud agnostic i.e., cloud independent.

+`In local/DEV ENV docker-compose manage the container, in PROD k8s manages the containers`.
+Docker-compose can not scale containers, can not auto-heal on crash, can not load-alance traffic, can not update without downtime(rolling updates).
+This is where K8s comes.

 Google's Borg later evolved as K8s, and donated to `CNCF - Could native computing foundation` and made open-source.

 ### K8s cluster has 2 main components =>